statsmaths/ggimg/README.md

 the plot window.
 The rectangles with always respect their bounding boxes, whereas the points will stay the same shape and size.

-## A Longer Example
+## Further Customization

 As a more flexible option, we can load the images into R directly and store them as a list column in our dataset.
-This allows us to do all kinds of pre- and post-processing, working with different data types, and showing images that are created or modified within R. As an example, we can read our movie posters into R using the `readJPEG` function:
+This allows us to do all kinds of pre- and post-processing, work with different data types, and show images that are created or modified within R. As an example, we can read our movie posters into R using the `readJPEG` function: